fabiankaraben/docsarchive-dev/content/typescript/5.2/whats-new/typescript-4-8.md

 On their own, these changes may appear small - but they represent fixes for many many paper cuts that have been reported over several years.

-For more specifics on these improvements, you can [read more here](https://github.com/microsoft/TypeScript/pull/49119).
+For more specifics on these improvements, you can [read more here ↗](https://github.com/microsoft/TypeScript/pull/49119).

 ## Improved Inference for `infer` Types in Template String Types {#improved-inference-for-infer-types-in-template-string-types}